admk/sembr/README.md

 ### Usage

 To use SemBr,
-run the following command
-in your terminal:
+run the following command in your terminal:
 ```shell
 sembr -i <input_file> -o <output_file>
 ```
 where `<input_file>` is the path to the input file.

+On the first run,
+it will download the SemBr model and cache it in `~/.cache/huggingface`.
+Subsequent runs will check for updates and use the cached model if it is up to date.

 Alternatively,
-you can pipe the input
-into `sembr`,
-and the output can also be printed to the terminal:
+you can pipe the input into `sembr`, and the output can also be printed to the terminal:
 ```shell
 cat <input_file> | sembr
 ```
-This is especially useful
-if you want to use SemBr
-with clipboard managers,
-for instance, on a Mac:
+This is especially useful if you want to use SemBr with clipboard managers, for instance, on a Mac:
 ```shell
 pbpaste | sembr | pbcopy
 ```